November-December 2016 | Vol 5 | Issue 6

 With the widespread use of endoscopy, gastrointestinal submucosal lesions are now more commonly discovered.
 Although endoscopic ultrasound (EUS) is superior to all other imaging techniques for the dia...

-The role of endoscopic ultrasound in pancreatic cancer screening
+The role of contrast-enhanced endoscopic ultrasound in pancreatic adenocarcinoma

 Abstracting and Indexing Information